Online and offline reviews matter.

-Responding to the positive ones is not difficult but the negative feedback is tricky.
+Responding to the positive ones is not hard but the negative feedback is tricky.
 It’s hard to take harsh criticism and even harder to deal with an angry customer that can become stubborn and overwhelming at times.

 Customer complaints are opportunities to be better.
 There are different ways and acronyms to handle a customer complaint but the tried and tested is the H.E.A.T. which stands for Hear, Empathize, Apologize and Take action.
 The H.E.A.T does not only apply to offline reviews but online as well.

-H is for “hear”
+H is for “Hear”

 We don’t just hear the complaint, but we should listen.
 Don’t just listen with your ears but listen with your eyes as well.
 Don’t be defensive or mentally rehearsing your reply.
 Don’t interrupt the customer but just listen attentively to what they are saying.